MA Social Anthropology and Politics

 The study of these variations, and the common humanity that underlies them, is at the heart of social anthropology.

-Drawing on the expertise of leading academics and researchers in their field, you will explore the origins and present-day contexts of power and international conflicts and understand the processes of governance.
+Drawing on the expertise of leading academics and researchers in the field, you will explore the origins and present-day contexts of societal conflicts about power, participation, and resources.

 Year 1 provides you with a broad introduction to the subject.
-You will study:
+You will study the following:

 You will also study three compulsory courses in politics: